Vincent Gallo: 2010s

+2020s

+In 2022, Gallo appeared in D. J. Caruso's thriller film Shut In.
+Released by The Daily Wire, Shut In marked Gallo's first acting role since 2013.

+In January 2024, it was revealed that Gallo was set to portray Joseph James DeAngelo in The Policeman.
+He was accused of being abusive and sexually inappropriate with 3 actresses auditioning for the film.
+In May 2025, Lionsgate Films obtained the film, which was also retitled to Golden State Killer.
+Speculation also emerged that the film may have been directed and written by Gallo himself, using a pseudonym.

+In April 2025, Variety initially reported that Gallo would co-star with Karla Sofía Gascón in The Life Lift, a psychological thriller directed by Stefania Rossella Grassi.
+In May, Gallo told Entertainment Weekly that he had only been approached, and has not been signed onto the film, alleging that the filmmakers leaked a "false rumor" to obtain financing.

-Music career
+Music and modeling career

+Music

 Gallo played electric bass and sang in the mid-1970s in several adolescent garage bands such as Blue Mood; a progressive rock cover band named Zephyr (not to be confused with the late 1960s band of the same name, or the 1980s Johnny Goudie-fronted band of the same name) which did one performance at Lincoln Park, Tonawanda, New York in 1978; The Good (with Bernie Kugel and Larry Galanowitz); The Detours; and the Plastics.
 At the age of 16, Gallo moved to New York City and was a later member of the band Gray, with visual artist Jean-Michel Basquiat.
 Gray played at clubs such as Max's Kansas City, CBGB's, Hurrahs, and the Mudd Club.
 A few of Gray's recordings appear on the soundtrack for the film Downtown 81.